Written by Sofia StrauchovaUpdated on June 12, 2026

 Call center software for real estate firms is a cloud-based VoIP and CCaaS system that manages inbound and outbound calls, routes listing inquiries using IVR and skill-based routing, and tracks every interaction in a shared workspace.

-It shows which lead called, what was discussed, and what follow-up action is required inside the brokerage workflow.
+It shows which lead was called, what was discussed, and what follow-up action is required inside the brokerage workflow.

 Most real estate call center platforms support four core functions: